 How can we streamline access to students' challenges and increase instructors' visibility of struggling students?

-Amidst wrapping up our user research, we started designing our solution.
-We brainstormed and ideated possible ways of solving this challenge and landed on the idea of a widget dashboard.
-Thus began our design process, from sketching lo-fi wireframes to designing hi-fi prototypes.
+Amidst wrapping up our user research, we started ideating a solution.
+We brainstormed possible ways of solving this challenge and landed on the idea of a widget dashboard.
+Thus began our design process, from sketching lo-fi wireframes to designing hi-fi mockups, we aimed to create one iteration of a fully prototyped dashboard for both students and instructors at the end of our first 10 weeks.

 THE DESIGN & DEVELOPMENT